 When I was growing up, my parents did not take us shopping much and barely bought any snacks.
 If we did shop, we shopped at Zayre (similar to Walmart).
 I saved for my first car because I knew my parents weren’t going to get me one.
 When I was 17, I saved $2,500 to buy a 1986 Honda Accord that I got at an auction.
 It had a bad transmission, one of the headlights did not work and couldn’t be fixed, and the driver’s window couldn’t roll down.
 I was jealous of a few of my friends who got new cars when they turned 16-17.
 However, at 40, I am glad that my parents did not just get me a new car, and I had to work hard to get one.

 Taught Me Work Ethic

 I learned how to work even though it wasn’t my ideal job.
 It taught me that I was not the only one at my job, and I had to think about how me failing to show up at work or slacking would affect my team members.
 It’s something that I tell my teens.
 It doesn’t matter what kind of job you end up having as an adult.
-Even if you are a solopreneur, you still have to make sure that you work as hard as you can, think about your clients, and make sure that you produce high-quality work.
+Even if you are working solo, you still have to make sure that you work as hard as you can, think about your clients, and make sure that you produce high-quality work.
 Also, you work even when you don’t want to.
-This is something that I want both of my teens to learn.
-You can’t just say “I’m stressed out so I just won’t do anything today” or “I was tired.”
+This is something that I wish to both of my teens to learn.
+You can’t just say, “I’m stressed out, so I just won’t do anything today” or “I was tired.”
 This is especially important when they start having little people who depend on them.

 The Good Feeling of Making Your Own Money